-For FY2022, since the planning of classes in each faculty and graduate school is already in progress, the following procedures will be used as the basis for selecting distance courses in each faculty or graduate school.
-The procedures for FY2023 and beyond will be reviewed and announced later.
+The following procedures will be used as the basis for selecting distance courses in each faculty or graduate school.

 - 1. Faculty members who wish to teach a course as a "distance course" must apply for it with the procedures specified by each faculty or graduate school. - 2.
 The syllabus of the class subject which is provided as a distance class should clearly state the specific way the class is conducted. - 3.
 The Faculty Council, the Graduate School Committee, the Faculty Council of the Graduate School, and the Steering Committee of the Organization for University-wide Cooperative Education shall deliberate on the selection of distance courses for the relevant academic year for the class subjects applied as in 1. - 4.
 Each faculty and the Organization for University-wide Cooperative Education should share the implementation status of distance courses with each faculty or graduate school in the Dean's meeting.